5 steps to create a website, main features of Tilda, useful links, and more

 The cover (first screen) deserves special attention.
 The fist impression will be good if there is a high-quality picture and a catchy and original headline.

-Where to get good pictures.
 A picture speaks more than a thousand words.
 The use of clear and high-resolution photos will go a long way.
 In fact, "No photos — no website."
 Avoid the use of clip-art.
-The handshake of a businessman and smiling housewives are a thing of the past, these photos do not work.
+The handshake of two businessmen and their smiling colleagues is an outdated concept, these photos do not work.
 It is better to take a picture of yourself and your colleagues, than to look for ready-made pictures while googling "successful entrepreneur".

 Hire a photographer or illustrator.
 Using popular illustrators and photographers might be too expensive; however, it’s possible to find professionals at a reasonable rate who are happy to work with you and provide you with attractive content you can use on your website.